mjmunger/BYOLMI/README.md

 # Troubleshooting Connections

-If you're unable to connect, the problem lies in one of three problem areas (listed from most likely to least likely):
+If you're unable to connect, the problem lies in one of these problem areas (listed from most likely to least likely):

 1. You did not copy the public key of the workstation to the /etc/tinc/hosts/ directory of your primary node server.
 Failure to do so leaves the client unable to authenticate with the primary server node.
 2. You need to create a proper firewall entry on the workstation.
 It is recommended that you allow all traffic on the VPN network regardless of ports.
 To do so, see *Add the Firewall Rules* above.
 I have also seen where group policy erases the firewall rule previously set.
 If you're on a domain, it would be best to add this rule via group policy instead of via a simple local override.